Chocolate Peanut Butter Cookies

 Why is my cookie dough crumbly?
 How to fix it?

-Your cookies may be dry because of too much flour, but it can be easily remedied by adding a little more milk until the right consistency is reached.
+They may be dry because of the addition of too much flour, but it can be easily remedied by adding a little more milk until the right consistency is reached.

 Why is my cookie dough wet?
 How to fix it?